Gentle & Painless Tooth Extraction for Any Age!

 - Non-surgical Extractions: If the tooth is visible, it can be removed with a simple tooth extraction.
 First, you will be numbed with a local anesthetic for lasting comfort.
 Dr. Horiyat will then gently extract the tooth.

 - Surgical Extractions: This method is used for broken teeth, not erupted, or having curved roots.
 In surgical teeth extraction, Dr. Horiyat administers a local anesthetic and remove the tooth through a small opening in the gums.
+For your comfort, we offer different type of sedations.

 Socket preservation or alveolar ridge preservation is a procedure to reduce post extraction bone loss and the risk of dry socket.
 After tooth extraction, the bone quickly resorbs, resulting in 30-60% loss in bone volume.
 Bone shrinkage can create difficulty for future restoration treatment, jaw bone defect, and also decrease the supporting bone for the adjacent teeth.